Frequently Asked Questions

-Midges peak from mid June to mid September on the West Coast, but our experienced guides (most of whom live locally) will keep you away from the worst areas at the worst times!
-They are rarely a nuisance over here on the east, though those who are sensitive should consider repellent between mid June and early September.
+Midges peak from mid June to mid September on the West Coast, but our experienced guides (most of whom live locally) will do their best to keep you away from the worst areas at the worst times!
+Those who are sensitive should consider packing a decent repellent during the summer months.

 Do you cater for special diets?

 Absolutely!
-Each week we cater for vegans, vegetarians and coeliacs amongst others.
+Each week we cater for vegans, vegetarians, coeliacs and many other diets.
 Just let us know if you have any special requests or specific allergies before your arrival and we will cater for your needs.

 How fixed are your itineraries?
 Can I opt out of a day?